-Statutory requirements Rules and guidance (non-statutory) Example words (non-statutory) The sounds /f/, /l/, /s/, /z/ and /k/ spelt ff, II, ss, zz and ck The /f/, /l/, /s/, /z/ and /k/ sounds are usually spelt as ff , II , ss , zz and ck if they come straight after a single vowel letter in short words.
-Exceptions : if, pal, us, bus, yes. off, well, miss, buzz, back The /ŋ/ sound spelt n before k bank, think, honk, sunk Division of words into syllables Each syllable is like a 'beat' in the spoken word.
+Rules and guidance (non-statutory) Example words (non-statutory) The /f/, /l/, /s/, /z/ and /k/ sounds are usually spelt as ff , II , ss , zz and ck if they come straight after a single vowel letter in short words.
+Exceptions : if, pal, us, bus, yes. off, well, miss, buzz, back bank, think, honk, sunk Each syllable is like a 'beat' in the spoken word.
 Words of more than one syllable often have an unstressed syllable in which the vowel sound is unclear. pocket, rabbit, carrot, thunder, sunset

 Statutory requirements Rules and guidance (non-statutory) Example words (non-statutory) -tch The /tʃ/ sound is usually spelt as tch if it comes straight after a single vowel letter.
 Exceptions : rich, which, much, such. catch, fetch, kitchen, notch, hutch The /v/ sound at the end of words English words hardly ever end with the letter v , so if a word ends with a /v/ sound, the letter e usually needs to be added after the 'v'. have, live, give Adding s and es to words (plural of nouns and the third person singular of verbs) If the ending sounds like /s/ or /z/, it is spelt as -s .
-If the ending sounds like /Iz/ and forms an extra syllable or 'beat' in the word, it is spelt as -es . cats, dogs, spends, rocks, thanks, catches Adding the endings -ing, -ed and -er to verbs where no change is needed to the root word -ing and -er always add an extra syllable to the word and -ed sometimes does.
+If the ending sounds like /ɪz/ and forms an extra syllable or 'beat' in the word, it is spelt as -es . cats, dogs, spends, rocks, thanks, catches Adding the endings -ing, -ed and -er to verbs where no change is needed to the root word -ing and -er always add an extra syllable to the word and -ed sometimes does.
 The past tense of some verbs may sound as if it ends in /Id/ (extra syllable), /d/ or /t/ (no extra syllable), but all these endings are spelt -ed.
 If the verb ends in two consonant letters (the same or different), the ending is simply added on. hunting, hunted, hunter, buzzing, buzzed, buzzer, jumping, jumped, jumper Adding -er and -est to adjectives where no change is needed to the root word As with verbs (see above), if the adjective ends in two consonant letters (the same or different), the ending is simply added on. grander, grandest, fresher, freshest, quicker, quickest